TSA NOV DefenseAccidental TSA gun and prohibited item penalty reduction assistance

 you have either received a Notice of Violation (NOV) from the Transportation Security Administration or were told by the TSA screeners to expect a NOV in the mail.

-What happens if I pay the 50% proposed penalty just to get this over with?
+What happens if I pay the settlement amount that TSA is asking for just to get this over with?

 Is this going to be on my record?